‘Ma Rainey’s Black Bottom’ review: August Wilson’s play comes to life in vivid detail

-Adapting a play into a movie isn’t always easy, but you wouldn’t know that by watching director George C. Wolfe’s Ma Rainey’s Black Bottom.
-Based on August Wilson’s 1984 play (with a screenplay by Ruben Santiago-Hudson), the film is poignant, gorgeously shot, and the late Chadwick Boseman gives a phenomenal, heart wrenching performance that will be remembered for years to come.
+Adapting a play into a movie isn’t always easy, but you wouldn’t know that from watching director George C. Wolfe’s Ma Rainey’s Black Bottom.
+Based on August Wilson’s 1984 play (with a screenplay by Ruben Santiago-Hudson), the film is poignant, gorgeously shot, and the late Chadwick Boseman gives a phenomenal, heart-wrenching performance that will be remembered for years to come.

 Inspired by Ma Rainey (played here by Viola Davis), the real-life Mother of the Blues, the film opens with a vivacious performance by the singer.
 The onstage tension is easy to pick up between her and Levee (Boseman), the trumpeter who takes on a solo and soaks up every bit of attention.
 Ma Rainey watches him with an obvious displeasure, the reasons for which are revealed later on.
 The rest of the band — Toledo (Glynn Turman), Cutler, (Colman Domingo), and Slow Drag (Michael Potts) — know that Ma Rainey doesn’t allow for any changes and that becomes even more apparent when they head to Chicago to record her songs.
 Most of the film is set inside the studio, with Wolfe making good use out of a limited space.